DataBiosphere/terra-cloud-resource-lib/README.md

 2. Update the version(s) of the sub-project(s) in the platform definition to match the version(s) set in step 1, and bump platform version accordingly (any minor/major change should also result in minor/major change for platform).
 3. Merge to the main branch, and then create a new GitHub release.
 The publish.yml action will run on the tagged release, pushing new packages to Artifactory.
+(The overall GitHub workflow will fail because Broad removed delete permission.
+Just make sure the artifacts you need have been published.)

 ## Adding a new package
 Cloud API client libraries are wrapped in separate CRL packages to allow clients to only include the libraries that they